Compute

 • consumer_id: custom consumer group name.
 If the specified consumer group does not exist, Kafka automatically creates one.

 • context.load_verify_locations: certificate file.
-CRT certificates are used for connecting to instances in Python.
+This parameter is mandatory when Security Protocol is set to SASL_SSL.
+CRT certificates are used for accessing instances in Python.

 • sasl_mechanism: SASL authentication mechanism.
 View it on the Basic Information page of the Kafka instance console.
-If both SCRAM-SHA-512 and PLAIN are enabled, configure either of them for connections.
-If SASL Mechanism is not displayed, PLAIN is used by default.
+If both SCRAM-SHA-512 and PLAIN are enabled, use either of them in connection configurations.
+For instances that were created much earlier, if SASL Mechanism is not displayed on the instance details page, PLAIN is used by default.

 • security_protocol: Kafka security protocol.
-View it on the Basic Information page of the Kafka instance console.
-If Security Protocol is not displayed, SASL_SSL is used by default.
+Obtain it from the Basic Information page on the Kafka console.
+For Kafka instances that were created much earlier, if Security Protocol is not displayed on the instance details page, SASL_SSL is used by default.

 • Without SASL